Dave-team/Knowledge-base/Personal development.md

 - Want it bad enough - we need a burning desire
 - Be determined to succeed and not give up when the going gets hard – I need to be persistant.

+## Goals definition
+- Clearly defined.
+Don't say: "I want to have a better life."
+Be concrete.
+For example: "I want a new Volvo."
+- Focused on results.
+- Realistic and logical - what can and can't be achieved?
+Low goals may produce low performance and unrealistic goals may cause people to cheat.
+Lucius Annaeus Seneca said we should: "Never work either for useless goals, or impossible ones."
+- Measurable.
+- Tailored to our individual needs.
+- Subject to change.
+Ask: Given our current objective, what is the best course of action to take?
+- Goals also need target dates and control stations measuring the degree to which the goal is being achieved.
+Do we know what causes our goal to be achieved?
+We can't achieve what we want if we don't understand what makes it happen.
+And are we sure our goal is the right one for what we finally want to achieve?

 **Goal setting**
 Set goals but break them down and be practical around the goal.
 - What does the end result of the goal look lik? (e.g. learning how to cook: be able to make reciples comfortably)